camaraproject/Governance/ProjectStructureAndRoles.md

 Maintainers are the leaders of a Sub Project or Working Group.
 Maintainers are first and foremost contributors that have shown they are committed to the long-term success of a Sub Project or Working Group.
 Contributors wanting to become Maintainers are expected to be deeply involved in contributing code, pull request review, and triaging issues in a repository of a Sub Project or Working Group for a minimum of three months and perform an ongoing contribution.

-Note: Project participants listed within the MAINTAINERS.md file of an independent Sandbox API Repository are candidates to get Maintainers when the API Repository gets part of a Sub Project, but not yet Maintainers of a Sub Project.
+Note: Project participants listed within the MAINTAINERS.md file of an independent Sandbox API Repository are candidates to get Maintainers when the API Repository gets part of a Sub Project, but are not yet Maintainers of a Sub Project.

 **Changes in maintainership**